contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Do I need to do anything in 2025 or 2026?

 Yes.
-Operational preparation should be underway in 2025-2026: ERP update for NF-e 5.0 (mandatory January 2026), product/service classification under the new tax structure, training of fiscal and accounting teams, modeling of effective burden under the new regime, evaluation of supply chain decisions, evaluation of Decisão Simples 2027 (if applicable).
+Operational preparation should be underway in 2025-2026: ERP update for NF-e under NT 2025.002 (with the new fields phasing into mandatory validation over H2 2026), product/service classification under the new tax structure, training of fiscal and accounting teams, modeling of effective burden under the new regime, evaluation of supply chain decisions, evaluation of Decisão Simples 2027 (if applicable).
 Companies that wait until 2027 to start operational preparation face significant dislocation during the transition.

 Rafael Belisário